ghs-robotics/PracticeRepository/README.md

 Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html), and then migrate to the [OnBot Java Tool](https://ftc-docs.firstinspires.org/programming_resources/onbot_java/OnBot-Java-Tutorial.html) or to [Android Studio](https://ftc-docs.firstinspires.org/programming_resources/android_studio_java/Android-Studio-Tutorial.html) afterwards.

-## Downloading the Project
-Fork this repository and then try to code your own robot.
-When you want to test your code, ask one of the leads to test the code on the robot.

-## Getting Help
 ### User Documentation and Tutorials
 *FIRST* maintains online documentation with information and tutorials on how to use the *FIRST* Tech Challenge software and robot control system.
 You can access this documentation using the following link: